LiveHelperChat/doc/docs/bot/text.md

 These are quick updates you can do on button click.
 There are three types of events you can do from quick replies.

-* `Transfer to operator` - I would personally just use `Execute trigger` and define a trigger where response type is `Update current chat` as then I can define more flexible transferring workflow.
+* `Transfer to operator [Depreciated]` - I would personally just use `Execute trigger` and define a trigger where response type is `Update current chat` as then I can define more flexible transferring workflow.
-* `Transfer to bot` - Like an above written I prefer that workflow instead.
+* `Transfer to bot [Depreciated]` - Like an above written I prefer that workflow instead.
 * `Subscribe to notifications` - this is usefull to define in default auto responder trigger and suggest visitor subscribe while they are waiting for an operator to accept a chat.
 * `Execute trigger` - it's my preferred way to set actions as you can choose defined triggers from the list.
+* `Minimize widget` - usefull in case you are showing intro button and want that one of them would minimize a widget.
+It can be used in proactive invitations also.

 ### Store name